 Chronic spinal pain is a common topic in scientific literature, although interventions applied to this condition must undergo rigorous testing and trial processes before researchers will conclude that they are effective treatments for the condition(s) in question.
 This research has also found that there may be many underlying conditions that explain a particular type of pain, and that accurate diagnosis of these may affect the success of a certain therapy.

 Epidural steroid injections have been found to be effective in cases of many of these disorders.
 This treatment has been shown to reduce or even eradicate pain in many cases.
 For patients who do not experience such pain relief after one injection, research has shown that a course of several injections over time may treat pain to an approximately equal effect.
 This treatment is associated with some side effects, mainly related to the drugs (i.e. steroids) included in the injections.
-These may include reductions in the control of bodyweight, emotional anomalies, the increased risk of arthritis development, and damage to the gastrointestinal tract.
+Though rare, epidural steroid injection side effects may include:

 Epidural injections were first introduced by the neurologist James Leonard Corning in 1885.
 Although his initial experiments incorporated cocaine (a socially-acceptable anesthetic at the time) as the injected material, it was not proposed specifically as a pain treatment for 16 years after this.
 By then, two other doctors were documented as using cocaine injections at a target in the base of the spine.
 The patients that this was tested on were described as suffering chronic pain of a form defined as intractable sciatica at that time (but may in fact have been a type of radiculopathy).